McIntoshLab1/homelab/docs/case-studies/microsoft-365-dns.md

 <img src="../../diagrams/m365-dns-records.png" alt="" width="600">

-## Outcome
+### Outcome

+toshsystems.com is now fully connected to the Microsoft 365 tenant while Cloudflare remains responsible for DNS.

-The environment now has toshsystems.com verified and connected to Microsoft 365, with the primary administrator using michael.mcintosh@toshsystems.com while the break-glass administrator remains on the native onmicrosoft.com namespace.
-Exchange Online MX routing is active, SPF is published with a hard-fail policy, and autodiscover is configured.
-Both DKIM CNAME records have been published and confirmed through public DNS, although Microsoft-side DKIM activation is still pending.
-DMARC is planned as the next email-authentication control.
+The primary administrator uses michael.mcintosh@toshsystems.com, while the emergency administrator remains on the tenant's native onmicrosoft.com namespace.
+Exchange Online is handling inbound mail, and test messages were delivered in under five seconds.

+The finished mail configuration includes:

+-an MX record with priority 0 routing mail to Exchange Online -SPF using a hard-fail -all policy
+-Outlook autodiscover
+-two published DKIM selectors
+-DKIM signing enabled and showing as Valid in Microsoft Defender -DMARC using p=quarantine
+-aggregate DMARC reporting sent to the administrator mailbox

+After sending three test emails through Gmail, I confirmed that SPF, DKIM, and DMARC all pass when evaluated by an external receiving system.

 ## Skills Demonstrated

-This project involved Microsoft 365 custom-domain onboarding, Cloudflare DNS administration, Microsoft Entra ID user principal name management, Exchange Online mail routing, and the configuration of SPF and DKIM.
-It also required direct DNS record validation with dig, break-glass account planning, and troubleshooting across both Cloudflare and Microsoft 365 to distinguish a DNS configuration issue from a service-side validation delay.
+This project gave me hands-on experience connecting a custom domain to Microsoft 365 while keeping DNS hosted with a separate provider.
+The work involved Cloudflare DNS administration, Microsoft 365 domain verification, Entra ID UPN changes, Exchange Online mail routing, and the configuration of SPF, DKIM, DMARC, and autodiscover.

+The troubleshooting portion was just as important as publishing the records.
+I used dig to check DNS independently of the Microsoft and Gmail interfaces, which made it possible to tell the difference between an incorrect DNS record and a validation or caching delay.

+Other areas covered during the project included break-glass account planning, DNS-only CNAME configuration, email authentication testing, and working across Cloudflare, Microsoft 365, Microsoft Defender, Exchange Online, and Gmail.

 ## Enterprise Relevance

-Custom-domain onboarding is a common Microsoft 365 administrative task when an organization introduces Microsoft 365, adds another domain, or changes how an existing domain is used.
-The Exchange Online records configured in this project are the same record types used in business environments for mail routing, sender authorization, client discovery, and DKIM authentication.

-The account design also addresses emergency access by keeping the break-glass administrator on the tenant's native onmicrosoft.com namespace, reducing its dependency on the custom domain.
-The DKIM issue reflects a common cross-platform troubleshooting scenario in which two management systems report different states.
-Checking the records directly with dig confirmed that they were already publicly available, allowing the remaining issue to be narrowed to Microsoft's validation process rather than the Cloudflare DNS configuration.
+Connecting a custom domain is a normal part of deploying or expanding Microsoft 365 in a business environment.
+Organizations may need to add Microsoft 365 to an existing DNS zone, introduce an additional domain, or change how an existing domain is used for authentication and email.
+Additionally, the same record types configured here are used in production environments.
+MX controls where inbound mail is delivered, SPF identifies approved sending systems, DKIM provides a cryptographic signature for outbound messages, DMARC adds policy and reporting on top of SPF and DKIM, and autodiscover helps supported clients locate Exchange Online services.

+The administrator setup is also relevant because an emergency account on the Microsoft-provided onmicrosoft.com namespace gives administrators another path into the tenant if the organization's custom domain becomes unavailable or is configured incorrectly.

+The DKIM and DMARC issues were also representative of the type of problem that can occur when several platforms are involved in the same change.
+Cloudflare, Microsoft, and Gmail did not all report the new DNS state at exactly the same time.
+Querying public DNS directly made it possible to confirm which side was actually working and avoid changing records that were already configured correctly.